mobxjs/mobx/README.md

 Or by processing events using RxJS.
 Or by simply handling events in the most straightforward way possible, as demonstrated in the above `onClick` handler.
 In the end it all boils down to: Somehow the state should be updated.
-After updating the state,t `MobX` will take care of the rest, in an efficient, glitch-free manner.
+After updating the state, `MobX` will take care of the rest, in an efficient, glitch-free manner.
 So simple statements like below are enough to automatically update the user interface.
 There is no technical need for firing events, calling dispatcher or what more.
 A React component is in the end nothing more than a fancy representation of your state.